Mostafa Amr Hassan

 Mostafa Amr Ahmed Ahmed Hassan (born 16 December 1995) is an Egyptian athlete specialising in the shot put.
 He finished in the top 8 at the 2020 Olympic games in Tokyo, Japan.
 He competed at the 2015, 2017, and 2019 World Championships.
 He is the 2017 NCAA D1 indoor shot put champion, and the Egyptian record holder both indoor and outdoor.

-His personal best in the event is 21.31 meters set in Torrance, Ca in 2017 at the 2017 Mt.
-SAC Relays.
+Hassan competed for the Colorado State Rams track and field team, where he won two national titles in the shot put at the NCAA Division I Indoor Track and Field Championships.

+On March 16, 2023 he achieved an Egyptian record with a mark of 21.65m.